hrbaruri/MovieRec/README.md

 # Movie Recommender System

 ## Overview
-This Movie Recommender System provides movie recommendations based on the content of the movies.
-The system uses a content-based filtering approach to recommend movies by analyzing their metadata, such as genres, keywords, cast, and crew.
-The project leverages machine learning techniques like **Cosine Similarity** to measure the similarity between movies and generate recommendations.
+This Movie Recommender System provides movie recommendations based on the content of the movies using a **content-based filtering** approach.
+It analyzes movie metadata such as the overview, genres, keywords, cast, and crew.

+The project initially used a basic bag-of-words model (`CountVectorizer`), but has now been significantly improved using a **pre-trained Sentence-BERT model** to extract **contextual semantic embeddings**.
+These embeddings allow the system to better understand the meaning behind movie descriptions, resulting in more accurate and meaningful recommendations.

 ## Dataset
 The dataset used in this project is the **TMDb Movie Metadata** dataset, which contains information about 5,000 movies, including attributes like genres, keywords, cast, crew, and more.
 The dataset can be downloaded from Kaggle: